-You can use Form NC-40 to make all of your estimated

-income tax payments for the year.
-However, you may

-pay your estimated tax online.
-For details, visit www.

-"Estimated Income Tax" is the amount of income tax you expect to owe for the year after subtracting the amount of tax you expect to have withheld and the amount of any tax credits you plan to claim.
+You can use Form NC-40 to make all of your estimated income tax payments for the year.
+However, you may pay your estimated tax online.
+For details, visit tax you expect to owe for the year after subtracting the amount of tax you expect to have withheld and the amount of any tax credits you plan to claim.